kkumyk/circassian-language/README.md

 </ul>

 #### II.
 User that is unaware of the existence of the Circassian language
-These are users that most likely landed on the site by accidentally as they were not intentionally searching for it.
+The user did most likely land on the site by accident as this was not a result of an intentional search.
 <ul>
 <li>As a user, I want easily understand the main purpose of the website.</li>
 </ul>